Persecution of the Iraqi Turkmen by the Islamic State: Persecution

-On June 16, 2014, IS massacred at least 40 Turkmen from 4 different locations (Chardaghli, Qaranaz, Bashir, Birawchi), all near the city of Kirkuk.
-IS was also again accused of targeting Turkmens for their ethnicity.
-A day after, another 52 Turkmen were killed in Bashir, and according to locals, the massacre was again ethnically motivated.
+On 16 June, 2014, IS massacred at least 40 Turkmen from 4 different locations (Chardaghli, Qaranaz, Bashir, Birawchi), all near the city of Kirkuk.
+A day after, another 52 Turkmen were killed in Bashir.
 The same location suffered again once in 18 June and between 20 and 21 June, killing five and then 17 civilians.
 According to a witness from Bashir, 700 Turkmens were massacred in the town.
 In 2014 June, IS abducted 26 Shia Turkmen from Al-Shamsiyat village.
 During the same month, Shia Turkmens fled from Al-Kibba and Shrikhan after threats from IS.
 Many Turkmen residents of the villages Talafar, Bashir, Birawchi and Qaranaz also fled after receiving more letters from the jihadists.

 On 18 June during the clashes between IS and Iraqi Ground Forces between the towns of Amirli and Tuz Khurmatu, at least 20 Turkmen civilians were killed.
 During the siege of Amirli, 150 people lost their lives due to the harsh conditions, including 50 children and 10 new borns.
 After Amirli's fall in 2014, the town's electricity, food and water supplies were cut.
 Dozens lost their lives, including pregnant women, before a humanitarian aid was delivered.
 Homes and schools, as well as mosques in Qaranaz, Chardaghli and Birawchi were burnt down.

-On June 23, IS abducted at least 75 Turkmen from the areas of Guba, Shrikhan, and Talafar.
+On 23 June, IS abducted at least 75 Turkmen from the areas of Guba, Shrikhan, and Talafar.
 Only 2 bodies were found, in a valley north of Guba.
 They were likely executed.
 950 Turkmen families fled the areas after IS demanded them to leave.
 In the same villages three Shiite places of worship were dynamited, and 25 people died during the attacks.

 Thousands of Shia Turkmen from Tal Afar fled to Sinjar when Tal Afar fell to ISIS.
 However, the Islamic State attacked Sinjar, causing many of the Shia Turkmen to flee once again.
-During the Sinjar massacre on August 3, there were many Shia Turkmen among the 50,000 Yazidis trapped at Mount Sinjar.
+During the Sinjar massacre on 3 August, there were many Shia Turkmen among the 50,000 Yazidis trapped at Mount Sinjar.
 On 7 August, an additional 100 Turkmen males were executed in Sinjar.